-If granted, this consent taken with existing and other applications we are aware of, will take the allocation status for the Aupouri-Houhora management zone to approximately 98.5% of full allocation and the Aupouri-Motutangi management zone to approximately 71% of full allocation.
+If granted, this consent taken with another application we are aware of, will take the allocation status for the Aupouri-Houhora allocation zone to approximately 95% of full allocation.
 The activity status thus remains Discretionary.

 The AEE has demonstrated that the potential adverse effects of the proposed water take and use on the environment will be less than minor, and the effects on persons will also be less than minor.